top of page

 N62 Z3 Part 6: More Wiring & Fuel

-However, one of the harnesses I needed is NLA from BMW and the AMP part number is "restricted access" meaning I need permission from the manufacturer to order them.
+I also ordered a lot of stuff... a bunch of wire to finish everything up once the pins arrive...
+22 through 8 awg, as well as heatshrink, loom tape, battery cable end terminals, all the pins I need and some of the harnesses I need.
+However, one of the harnesses I needed is NLA from BMW and the manufacturer part number is "restricted access" meaning I need permission from the manufacturer to order them.
 So that kind of reached a dead-end but I only need one pin off that harness so I will likely end up moving the pin I need into another harness with an empty slot

 Now the engine harness is fully plugged in except the alternator.
 The wiring is almost done, although I do also need to run the main power cable between starter, alternator and main positive supply.
-I will find how that is routed and see how I can emulate that for the Z3
+I also need a power supply cable to the fuse box (the stock Z3 engine harness runs a power supply cable across the engine compartment)

+I also need to figure the cooling system routing out - but that isn't urgent.
+Although upon initial inspection it seems pretty close to the Z3 M54 setup.
+The N62 has one outlet at the back to the heater core, just like the M54.
 The way the Z3 is routed is the heater core has an outlet to the heater core valve and the valve supplies coolant to the heater core from the expansion tank.
 The expansion tank has a return to the engine.
 This seems to possibly be how the N62 is routed, as I see a second coolant inlet port on the water pump - however it is capped on this engine.
 I know on the M54 the return from the expansion tank basically feeds directly to the water pump (specifically - it feeds into a plastic coolant pipe, which feeds into the water pump), so it would seem logical for the equivalent of this line to route to the water pump directly on the N62

 I went camping over the weekend and when I came back I had a bunch of stuff at the door...